WildByDesign/WDACTrayTool/README.md

 This tray tool makes use of compiled policy binaries (*.cip) that you would ideally already have.
 There are some included just for simple testing purposes.

-To add new policies or update existing policies, simply select the tray menu option `Add or Update Policies (*.cip)`.
+To add new policies or update existing policies, simply select the tray menu option `Add or Update Policies`.
 This will bring up a standard file selection dialog which you can use to select any number of policy files.
 The selection will be parsed and those policies will be applied immediately via `CiTool -up` for each policy selected.

-To remove policies, select the tray menu option `Remove Policies (*.cip)`.
+To remove policies, select the tray menu option `Remove Policies`.
 You can select as many policies for removal as you want.
 Those selections will be parsed and the policies will be removed immediately via `CiTool -rp` for each policy selected.

 ### Compiling: